michaelsilver/Grammatica/README.md

 1. fork the repository
 2. make some changes and commit them
-3. create a pull request, and I'll incorporate your changes Thank you!
+3. create a pull request, and I'll incorporate your changes.
+Thank you!